Haret Ortega

 Óscar Haret Ortega Gatica (born 19 May 2000) is a Mexican professional footballer who plays as a centre-back for Liga MX club Juárez.

 Club career

 América

-On 24 March 2018, Ortega's debut for Mexican side Club América came on a friendly game coming in as a sub on the 68th minute for Enrique Cedillo against Club Tijuana.
+On 24 March 2018, Ortega's debut for Mexican side América came on a friendly game coming in as a sub on the 68th minute for Enrique Cedillo against Tijuana.
 The game ended on a 2–2 draw and he was wearing number 29.

-On 18 January 2020, Ortega made his official Liga MX debut playing the full match for Club América against Tigres UANL after it was announced that Bruno Valdez was ineligible to start the match due to injury.
+On 18 January 2020, Ortega made his official Liga MX debut playing the full match for América against Tigres UANL after it was announced that Bruno Valdez was ineligible to start the match due to injury.

 Toluca

-On 17 June 2020, Ortega joined Liga MX side Deportivo Toluca on a loan agreement for the remainder of the season with the option for a permanent deal.
+On 17 June 2020, Ortega joined Liga MX side Toluca on a loan agreement for the remainder of the season with the option for a permanent deal.

 International career

 On 27 October 2021, Ortega made his senior national team debut under Gerardo Martino in a friendly match against Ecuador.